Architecture comparison

 Stella Ops saves everything: the SBOM, the advisory state, the reachability proof, and a cryptographic seal.
 Replay any scan months later with identical results.

-SBOMSoftware Bill of Materials - a complete list of all packages and dependencies in your software SBOM integrationYes (via Syft)Yes (built-in)
+SBOMSoftware Bill of Materials - a complete list of all packages and dependencies in your software integrationYes (via Syft)Yes (built-in)

 Offline operationYesYes